AangJnr/arduino-camera-wifi/README.md

 ===================
+Modifycation:
 - Fix: lock up on sending start_request on Arduino Uno + CC3000.
 - Improvement: now code read feedback from server during uploading in case error happens.
 - New function: Add capture and upload function to loop so that it capture & upload repeatedly.

+Camera.php
+- Made the feedback simpler so that you can see the result by byte number directly in Apache's access_log.
+It is
+> cat /var/log/apache2/access_log
+on my Mac OS Yosemite.
+You should see "POST /camera.php HTTP/1.1" 200" with one more number at the end.
+If the number is 1, then the photo was uploaded successful.

 Error:
 - Server sometimes send partially uploaded file error back.